Home > How to Tips

 Perhaps, both the macOS that came with your Mac and the one you have backed up with Time Machine before updating are not the versions of macOS you want to install on your Mac.
 Then, you can restore MacBook to an older OS via a bootable macOS installer.
 Any compatible macOS is supported with this method.

-When you update your Mac to the latest macOS, you can easily download the installer in the Apple menu > System Preferences > Software Update or in the Mac App Store.
-But if you search for macOS Big Sur, macOS Catalina, or other earlier versions of macOS in the App Store, it doesn't display in the results, because Apple doesn't index the Mac App Store entries.
+When you update your Mac to the latest macOS, you can easily download the installer from the Apple menu > System Settings > General > Software Update or in the Mac App Store.
+But if you search for macOS Monterey, macOS Big Sur, or other earlier versions of macOS/OS X in the App Store, it doesn't display in the results, because Apple doesn't index these entries in the Mac App Store.

-Actually, you can download the installers of macOS Big Sur, macOS Catalina, macOS Mojave, and macOS High Sierra from the App Store with the links below.
+You can directly download the latest macOS Sequoia, recent macOS Sonoma, and macOS Ventura in the Mac App Store, but how to get older versions of macOS?
+To download old macOS Monterey, Big Sur, macOS Catalina, macOS Mojave, and macOS High Sierra from the App Store, use the links below.
 Click the link and choose Open App Store.app, then click on the Get button to download.

-In addition, you can get older installers of macOS Sierra, OS X EI Capitan, and OS X Yosemite from Apple.com.
+In addition, you can get installers of macOS Sierra, OS X EI Capitan, OS X Yosemite, and earlier from Apple.com.
 Safari downloads the installer as a disk image named InstallOS.dmg or InstallMacOSX.dmg.

 Step 2.
-Install downloaded macOS onto the drive
+Install older macOS onto the drive

 1. Connect the bootable installer to your Mac.